-Get Experienced And Personalized Legal Representation In Indiana
+Get Experienced And Personalized Criminal Defense Representation In Indiana

-The attorneys at Hayes Law Office evaluate every detail of each client’s cases, regardless of the degree of the charges.
-The firm helps people from all walks of life and uncompromisingly defend clients against a full range of crimes involving property.
+The experienced criminal defense attorney at Hayes Law Office evaluates every detail of each client’s case, regardless of the degree of the charges.
+The property crimes defense law firm helps people from all walks of life and uncompromisingly defends clients against a full range of crimes involving property.

 - Criminal mischief